Department of Business and Economics

 Business Administration Major (B.A. or B.S.B.A.)

-The major in business administration requires a maximum of 16 or 17 courses (depending on the student’s choice of introductory economics course(s)) including the area of concentration, some of which may be used to fulfill certain general education requirements.
+The major in business administration requires a maximum of 16 courses, including 13 core courses and 3 in an area of concentration.
+Some of these courses may be used to fulfill certain general education requirements.

 Business Administration Minor

 The minor in business administration is designed to give students from other majors a basic foundation in six key areas of business to give students an understanding of organizational functions.
 The minor in business administration requires 6 courses: principles of financial accounting, economics, management, and marketing; corporate finance; and management information systems.